St Chad's Cathedral, Birmingham: Patronal saint

 The patron of the cathedral is St Chad, a 7th-century bishop of Mercia and pupil of St Aidan of Lindisfarne.
 The cathedral enshrines, in the canopy above the altar, the relics of some long bones of St Chad.
 These were originally enshrined at, and rescued from, Lichfield Cathedral by Prebendary Arthur Dudley, before its despoliation during the Reformation, in about 1538.
-Fr Dudley passed the bones to his nieces, Bridget and Katherine Dudley of Russell's Hall, whence they were divided in parcels and passed down among their family.
+Fr Dudley passed the bones to his nieces, Bridget and Katherine Dudley of Russells Hall, whence they were divided in parcels and passed down among their family.
 In 1651, Henry Hodgetts, a farmer, of Sedgley was dying and his wife summoned an itinerant priest, Fr Peter Turner, SJ to give him the last sacraments.
 When they recited the litany of the saints, Henry kept calling upon Saint Chad, pray for me.
 On being asked why he called upon St Chad, he replied, "because his bones are in the head of my bed".
-He then instructed his wife to pass the box of relics to Fr Turner for safekeeping and he took them back to the Seminary of St Omer, in Northern France, where he was based.
+He then instructed his wife to pass the box of relics to Fr Turner for safekeeping and he took them back to the Seminary at St Omer, in Northern France, where he was based.

-In the 19th century, the relics found their way into the hands of Sir Thomas Fizherbert-Brockholes of Aston Hall, near Stafford.
-After Sir Thomas's death, his widow moved to Swynnerton Hall and their chaplain, Fr Benjamin Hulme found the dusty velvet-covered box of relics under the altar, when he cleared out the chapel.
+In the 19th century, the relics found their way into the hands of Sir Thomas Fitzherbert-Brockholes of Aston Hall, near Stafford.
+After Sir Thomas's death, his widow moved to Swynnerton Hall and their chaplain, Fr Benjamin Hulme found the dusty velvet-covered box of relics under the altar, when he cleared out the chapel at Aston.
 Fr Hulme presented the relics to Bishop Walsh.
 So it was that the relics of the saint who was the apostle of the Midlands in the 7th century were enshrined above the altar.
-These relics were subjected to carbon dating analysis by the archaeological laboratory of Oxford University in 1985, on the order of Archbishop Couve de Murville, which showed all but one of the bones to date from the 7th century, which concurs with the death of St Chad on 2 March 672 AD.
+These relics were subjected to radiocarbon dating analysis by the archaeological laboratory of Oxford University in 1985, on the order of Archbishop Couve de Murville, which showed all but one of the bones to date from the 7th century, which concurs with the death of St Chad on 2 March 672 AD.